floralandfaded/floralandfaded/README.md

 - 🌱 I’m currently learning html,css, and javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- I am currently studying engineering!
+- I am currently studying mechatronics engineering!

 <!---
 floralandfaded/floralandfaded is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.